 sooo does anyone else not open Snapchat anymore?
 Or is it just me... ugh this is so sad.— Kylie Jenner (@KylieJenner) February 21, 2018

 Another celebrity who had an impact on Snap's bottom line - and, by extension, Spiegel's - is reality TV royalty Kylie Jenner.
 In February 2018, Jenner tweeted that she no longer used the app.
 Her legion of devoted followers took her cue and deleted Snapchat from their phones and other devices.
 In the following days, Snap's parent shares plummeted by 7.2%, which translates to $1.3 billion in market value.

 Chrissy Teigen also decided to leave the app around the same time, commenting on her decision via Twitter: "The update, the constant complaints of people not being able to find me, plus the Rihanna poll... no bueno."

-As an afterthought, Jenner later tweeted “Still love you tho snap."
+As an afterthought, Jenner later tweeted: "Still love you tho snap."

-The 26-year-old popped the question in a rather bizarre way, though.
+The then 26-year-old popped the question in a rather bizarre way, though.
 He reportedly got down on one knee and said, "Miranda, I'm telling you now, this is the first and last time I'm going to kneel down in front of you."
 Lucky for him, Kerr was all in and reflected later that she was "terribly nervous and emotional, trembling with happiness."

-After hearing that engagement story, it should come as no surprise that Spiegel met his Snapchat cofounders at a fraternity.
+After that engagement story, it should come as no surprise that Spiegel met his Snapchat co-founders at a fraternity.
 While students at Stanford, Spiegel, Bobby Murphy, and Reggie Brown were frat brothers in Kappa Sigma.
 Spiegel was the frat's social chair.
-But they insist that they were far from popular during their fraternity days.
+But they insist they were far from popular during their fraternity days.
 "We weren't cool," Murphy reflected later, "so we tried to build things to be cool."